 Pay As You Go Taxi Insurance

-PAYG cover requires an active SD&P policy.
 Quotes are provided by a panel of specialist taxi insurance brokers.
+All providers are FCA regulated.

 Pay-as-you-go taxi insurance (PAYG), also known as short-term taxi insurance, is a flexible insurance model in which taxi drivers pay premiums based on their actual usage and driving behaviour.
 This innovative approach utilizes technology, such as telematics devices or mobile apps, to track the distance travelled, time spent on the road, and other relevant factors.